 Report & View Hours: Your volunteer hours will automatically be tracked for you and you can also report when you serve off-site.

 If you are wondering about how to get involved or what service is best for you, you’re not alone!
-For those wishing to serve one or more times, use the ‘Serve a Meal’, ‘Find Other Opportunities’, and ‘Special Events’ icons on our Volunteer Homepage.
+For those wishing to serve one or more times, use the ‘Serve a Meal’, ‘Find Other Opportunities’, and ‘Special Events’ and ‘Drumstick Dash’ icons on our Volunteer Homepage.
 We always suggest serving a meal for your first volunteer time!
 In addition to those options, if you want to serve on a long-term basis, select the ‘Become High Impact’ icon to learn more about our Christ-centered opportunities.
 Each volunteer opportunity you see will have details regarding qualifications, scheduling, who to contact with any questions, etc.

-Yes, opportunities such as Meal Service can accommodate one-time volunteers or if your schedule changes frequently.
-We also have Special Events throughout the year where one-time or as-able volunteers are needed.
-You will be able to sign-up for these opportunities whenever you’d like using your Volunteer Dashboard.
+Yes!
+Opportunities such as Meal Service or Meal Preparation can accommodate one-time volunteers or if your schedule changes frequently.
+We also have Special Events throughout the year where one-time volunteers are needed.
+You will be able to sign-up for these opportunities whenever you’d like using your User ID and password.

 High Impact volunteers are dedicated Christians who are growing in their walk with Jesus and are called to have long-term, consistent, hands-on interaction with the guests and residents of Wheeler Mission.
 Depending on the opportunity, this could mean once a week, once a month, or somewhere in between!
 Further qualifications will be listed on each High Impact position description.
 Click on the ‘Become High Impact’ icon on our volunteer website.

-There are many different service opportunities for groups and families.
+There are many different service opportunities for groups and families!
 Examples of some of the opportunities are Meal Service, Housekeeping, Store + Donation Center, Work Projects, and Recreation Night.
 For more information, use the Advanced Search ‘Group-friendly’ option to narrow down your results.
 If that doesn’t get you results you are looking for, contact us with the following information: Date/day of the week of interest, timeframe to serve, group size, and ages of volunteers (if under 18) and we’ll help you find your fit!